MultiSafepay/docs/content/my-account/partner-account/api-onboarding/create-account.md

   "success": true
 }
 ```
-`id` → the account ID
 {{< /collapse >}}

 ---

 ## Next steps
 You have successfully created a merchant account.
-Now, you can add bank accounts, UBOs, and websites, using the unique merchant account ID.
+Now, you can add bank accounts, UBOs, and websites, using the affiliated merchant account ID.

 {{< two-buttons